hemanth2604/basic-linux/README.md

                 •	grep <patron> filename

         Example: -
-                •	grep Gayathri filename ---> If the word is same in the file then it is print.
+                •	grep Gayathri file1 ---> If the word is same in the file then it is print.
                 •	grep Gateway /etc/ssh/sshd_config
                 •	grep -i gateway /etc/ssh/sshd_config ---> It is print the case-sensitive.
                 •	Grep command will work on files only not on directories.